 If you have clients who would like to go about their philanthropy with the same kind of strategy and impact they apply to their business worlds, the Broomfield Community Foundation can help.
 We provide a high level of service and expertise on community needs and how to make meaningful and high impact grants.
 We can also help clients going through a variety of life events with tax consequences, including the need for a year-end tax deduction, a business or residential sale, or the transfer of other assets.
 We can help clients who are worried about the impact of wealth on their kids.
 We can help clients who have no interest in the administrative hassle of setting up and running their own foundations, but would like to be making an impact with their charitable dollars.

 Broomfield Community Foundation donors are people with a strong sense of community and personal commitment to making meaningful contributions to the communities in which they live.
 The Community Foundation, which offers considerable expertise and familiarity with the community, can help them find the best way to commit their funds.
 Some donors enlist our help to involve their families in philanthropy.
 Other donors appreciate the speed, flexibility, and ease of using The Broomfield Community Foundation.
 Because the legal apparatus is already in place, existing forms are available so that a fund can be established, including obtaining all applicable tax advantages, in a very short time.

 Since our inception in 1993, The Broomfield Community Foundation has granted over $800,000 to nonprofit organizations working in the areas of civic projects, human services, arts & humanities, seniors and education.
-Please see the attached listing of those that have received grants.
 When a donor establishes a donor advised fund, he or she may recommend where grants from those funds are directed.